 Paste any GitHub access token and instantly see exactly what it unlocks.

-Tiny PyPI lib: ISO currency codes → symbols.
+Tiny PyPI lib — ISO currency codes to symbols.

 Twitter bot tweeting good-first-issues for new OSS contributors.